stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ```
 Keep the project specific ``<SANDBOX_DIR>/<VERSION>``.

-Afterwards you can register your personal modules / software folder pair as module paths like that:
+Afterwards you can register your personal modules / software folder pair as modules like that:

 ```bash
 module use ~/sens05_shared/common/modules/